fy2ne/fy2ne/README.md

 i build infrastructure, not features.

-the gap between what AI tooling *promises* and what it actually *delivers at scale* — that's where i work. low-latency execution, minimal footprints, systems that run quietly and correctly. dark-mode first, always. no placeholders, ever.
+the gap between what AI tooling *promises* and what it actually *delivers* — that's where i work. low-latency execution, minimal footprint, systems designed to disappear into the background. dark-mode first, always. no placeholders.

-currently leading **[Essential-Devs](https://github.com/Essential-Devs)** a 14-person org building the things we couldn't find anywhere else.
+student and indie developer leading **[Essential-Devs](https://github.com/Essential-Devs)** — a 14-person org shipping the things we couldn't find anywhere else.

 ---